Handmade Rakhi is the best way to show affection for your brother. Know with us how to make Rakhi at home.

 - First, push the cuttings of leaves into the stick one by one about 1/2 inch inside one of its end.

-- Then similarly push the red flowers into the sticks one by on top of the leaves.
+- Then similarly move the red flowers into the sticks one by on top of the leaves.

-- Spray a very little quantity of perfume on the bouquet so that the fragrance gives a natural appearance to the flowers.
+- Spray a very little quantity of perfume on the scent so that the fragrance gives a natural appearance to the flowers.

 Method 13: Homemade White Cat

 - One fused zero power round bulb